 Using Program Learning Outcomes (PLOs) and Student Learning Outcomes (SLOs) in Class Design

+On this page, you will learn how to design classroom activities based on MICA's Student and Program Learning Outcomes.
 According to the principles of Backward Design, it's always best to design a lesson plan with your assessment goals in mind.
 In other words, start with the high level: what should your students get out of this?
 Start with our Decker Library's Mission and Values, then you can map specific Program Learning Outcomes, Students Learning Outcomes, and Classroom activities to that original goal.
 Our Program Learning Outcomes were designed, using Bloom's taxonomy, to be measurable and should be built into every assignment.

 Decker Library's Mission and Vision

 The mission of Decker Library is to empower MICA community members to make informed choices in their work and lives.
 If we are successful, Baltimore will be a hub of socially engaged artists and designers creating a more equitable world.

 Decker Library's Program Learning Outcomes (PLOs)

 Faculty will be able to identify the range of services available to them through Decker Library and will recognize its value for teaching and learning.